 Oscypek is a delicious, spindle-shaped smoked cheese made of salted sheep’s milk, high in the Tatra mountains.

 Unlike most cheeses these days, Oscypek is made by a shepherd and his apprentice, who live in a small mountain hut for the entire season, making the cheese by hand and passing the skill down through generations.

 If you visit Zakopane, you will see countless vendors selling the famous delicacy all along the main walking street.

 Oscypek is usually fried and eaten with lingonberry jam, and one of the best things to do in Poland in winter is to find a cosy mountain tavern and ordering Oscypek, jam and some mulled wine to wash it down with.

 10. Białowieża Forest

-In the UK, we’re very proud of our Lake District, but not only does Poland have a lake district too, but it is known as ‘the land of a thousand lakes,’ which sounds far more magical.
-Actually comprised of more than 2000 lakes, Masuria (or Mazury in Polish) is the perfect holiday destination for those who aren’t afraid to get a bit wet!
+In the UK we are very proud of our Lake District, but not only does Poland have a lake district too, but it is known as ‘The Land of a Thousand Lakes,’ which is so poetic!

 13. Tatra Mountains